skeeto/skeeto.github.com/_posts/2012-06-24-Publishing-My-Private-Keys.markdown

 disk failure than having it exposed.
 I challenge anyone who doubts my security to crack my secret key.
 I'd rather learn that I'm wrong sooner than later!

+With this established in my dotfiles repository, I can more easily include private dotfiles.
+Rather than use a symmetric cipher with an individual passphrase on each file, I encrypt the private dotfiles *to* myself.
+All my private dotfiles are managed with one key: my PGP key.
+This also plays better with Emacs.
+While it supports transparent encryption, it doesn't even attempt to manage your passphrase (with good reason).
+If the file is encrypted with a symmetric cipher, Emacs will prompt for a passphrase on each save.
+If I encrypt them with my public key, I only need the passphrase when I first open the file.

+How it works right now is any dotfile that ends with `.priv.pgp` will be decrypted into place -- not symlinked, unfortunately, since this is impossible.
+The install script has a `-p` switch to disable private dotfiles, such as when I'm using an untrusted computer. `gpg-agent` ensures that I only need to enter my passphrase once during the install process no matter how many private dotfiles there are.